 Welcome to Excel Exposure!

-I’ve created this site as part of the University of Reddit course.
-The course is 100% free and enrollment at University of Reddit is not required.
+I created this site originally as part of University of Reddit.
+Since then it has evolved to be a free-standing Excel training platform.
+The course is 100% free and no enrollment is required.
 The goal is to expose the world to the amazing functionality of Microsoft Excel.
 This site will be an easy reference for Excel users of all skill levels so that they can refine their skills, become more efficient, and get the most out of this amazing piece of software.

 The course will be hosted on this website.
 I will be posting a new video lessons regularly as well as quick tips and other informative links sporadically throughout the course.
 I am keeping the homepage with an up-to-date Lesson Plan with all relevant links as lessons are posted (grouped into logical categories).